Hyderabadi chicken haleem

 About Chowder Singh’s Hyderabad street food guide

-This guide has references to Chowder Singh’s favourite street food in Hyderabad and offbeat eating places.
-Along with photos and location on Google maps.
+This guide has references to Chowder Singh’s favourite street ‘n local food in Hyderabad ‘n offbeat eating places.
+Along with original photos ‘n location on Google maps.
 Kindly note that Chowder Singh pays for all his meals.
 There are no listings against freebies or payment.
-And absolutely no going around looking for free vada pav.
-If you’ve been to If you’ve been to Lajawab in Barkas.
-Or had any other Hyderabadi chicken haleem.
-Would love to hear your feedback.
+And absolutely no going around looking for free biryani.
+If you’ve been to or have feedback on Hyderabadi Chicken haleem or other Hyderabadi street food.
+Please do share your experiences.
 Either in the comments section below.
-Or please email at email@example.com.
+Or in the Chowder Singh facebook group.